fabriziogaliano/monero-miner/README.md

 # monero-miner

+# Support CPU mining using Cryptonight algo, this image it's based on [xmrig][1]

 Ovverride the run command with your own information:
 ```
 docker run --name monero-miner \
 fabriziogaliano/monero-miner \